Bioconductor/bioconductor.org/content/about/careers.md

 SCOPE OF RESPONSIBILITIES

 This unique opportunity emphasizes scientific computing software engineering.
-The applicant will work under immediate technical direction.
-The applicant will develop and maintain algorithms and data representations for use by our vibrant user community.
-The applicant will become and maintain familiarity with the bioinformatic needs of our users.
-The applicant will have responsibility for overall design and implementation of software packages in specific domains of application, and will share responsibility with other team members for routine maintenance of our large base of existing and user-contributed packages.
+The successful candidate will work under immediate technical direction.
+The successful candidate will develop and maintain algorithms and data representations for use by our vibrant user community.
+The successful candidate will become familiar with the bioinformatic needs of our users.
+The successful candidate will have responsibility for overall design and implementation of software packages in specific domains of application, and will share responsibility with other team members for routine maintenance of our large base of existing and user-contributed packages.

 MAJOR DUTIES

 This position involves software development, primarily related to analysis of high-throughput sequence data using R / Bioconductor tools.
-The applicant will write advanced and robust R code for efficiently organizing and processing large volumes of sequence data.
-The applicant will write performant C / C++ code in support of advanced functionality, and to interface with third party libraries.
-Depending on qualifications or expertise, the applicant will have responsibility for cloud-based and high-performance computing development tasks.
-The applicant will participate in our Agile-like development process.
-The applicant will also participate in Bioconductor activities involved with user interaction: technical support contact through our mailing list; evaluation of new user-contributed packages; and training courses / annual conferences.
+The successful candidate will write advanced and robust R code for efficiently organizing and processing large volumes of sequence data.
+The successful candidate will write performant C / C++ code in support of advanced functionality, and to interface with third party libraries.
+Depending on qualifications or expertise, the successful candidate will have responsibility for cloud-based and high-performance computing development tasks.
+The successful candidate will participate in our Agile-like development process.
+The successful candidate will also participate in Bioconductor activities involved with user interaction: technical support contact through our mailing list; evaluation of new user-contributed packages; and training courses / annual conferences.

 MINIMUM QUALIFICATIONS